bitrix24/b24restdocs/api-reference/catalog/product-property-feature/catalog-product-property-feature-get.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- the mandatory parameters are not specified
+- the requirement of parameters is not specified
 - there is no response in case of an error
 - no examples in other languages